Skip to content

 Trigger Description

-Event An event is emitted by the system under certain conditions.
+Event The system emits an event under certain conditions.

-Schedule The notification is sent based on a planned schedule.
+Schedule The notification fires on a planned schedule.

 Each group supports exactly one trigger type.
-Most groups are event-triggered; the summary groups (NEW_VULNERABILITIES_SUMMARY, NEW_POLICY_VIOLATIONS_SUMMARY) are schedule-triggered.
+Most groups use event triggers; the summary groups (NEW_VULNERABILITIES_SUMMARY, NEW_POLICY_VIOLATIONS_SUMMARY) use schedule triggers.